ABELJOHN123/Ridgeway-Assistant/README.md

 # 🚀 Ridgeway 6:10 Assistant
-**AI-First Overnight Intelligence System**
+**AI-First Overnight Intelligence & Investigation System**

 ---

 ## 🧠 Overview

-Ridgeway 6:10 Assistant is an AI-powered system that helps operators understand what happened overnight in industrial sites.
+Ridgeway 6:10 Assistant is an AI-powered system designed to help operators understand what happened overnight in industrial sites.

-Instead of reviewing raw logs, the system acts as an **AI investigator** that analyzes events, uses tools, and produces a clear morning report.
+Instead of manually analyzing logs, the system acts as an **AI investigator** that collects evidence, uses tools, and generates a structured morning briefing.

 ---